-^{} E-mail: kihoon@inha.edu

-[†] E-mail: jykim@jlab.org

-[‡] E-mail: hchkim@inha.ac.kr
+^{}kihoon@inha.edu †jykim@jlab.org

+[‡]hchkim@inha.ac.kr

-is extremely difficult to measure them experimentally because of the Δ 's ephemeral nature, the Δ EM form factors and corresponding transverse charge densities were computed in lattice QCD [19, 41].
+The EM form factors of the Δ baryon can be parametrized in terms of four multipole form factors [42] (see also Ref.
+[43]): electric monopole (E0), quadrupole (E2), magnetic dipole (M1), and octupole (M3) ones.
+While it is extremely difficult to measure them experimentally because of the Δ 's ephemeral nature, the Δ EM form factors and corresponding transverse charge densities were computed in lattice OCD [19,42].
 In the rest BF, we can define four frame-dependent functions, which are respectively related to the EM multipole form factors.
 The Lorentz boost induces the electric dipole (E1) and octupole (E3) contributions to the transverse charge densities of the Δ baryon.
 In the IMF, all the frame-dependent functions coming from the third spatial component of the EM four current become equivalent to those from the temporal one.
 It is crucial to analyze these consequences arising from the Lorentz boost.
 In this work, thus, we examine the expressions for the Δ baryon matrix elements of the EM current in terms of the frame-dependent functions defined in the 2D EF.
 They are given as the functions of the momentum transfer t and the longitudinal momentum P_z .
 For any values of P_z , we are able to define the frame-dependent functions and their 2D Fourier transforms, so each contribution to the transverse Δ charge densities can be examined with the P_z given.
 If we take $P_z = 0$, the frame-dependent functions are reduced to the EM multipole form factors.
 To investigate the transverse charge densities of the moving Δ baryon, we need information on the EM form factors.
-In the present work, we will take the numerical results of the EM form factors obtained in the SU(3) chiral quark-soliton model [43].
+In the present work, we will take the numerical results of the EM form factors obtained in the SU(3) chiral quark-soliton model [44].
 We will then visualize in the 2D space how the charge distributions are deformed under the Lorentz boost.

-The present work is organized as follows: In Section II, we construct the formalism for the multipole structure of the transverse charge densities of the Δ baryon.
-In Section III, we present the numerical results for the transverse charge distributions interpolating from the BF to the IMF.
+The present work is organized as follows: In Sec.
+II, we construct the formalism for the multipole structure of the transverse charge densities of the Δ baryon.
+In Sec.
+III, we present the numerical results for the transverse charge distributions interpolating from the BF to the IMF.
 We also examine each contribution of the multipole components to the transverse charge distributions of the moving Δ^+ and Δ^0 and discuss it.
-In Section IV, we summarize and draw conclusions of the current work.
-In Appendix, we list the explicit expressions for the frame-dependent functions.
+In Sec.
+IV, we summarize and draw conclusions of the current work.
+In the Appendix, we list the explicit expressions for the frame-dependent functions.